Governor Phillip Tower: Governor Phillip Tower

 Governor Phillip Tower dominates the site.
 It sits 10 floors above street level on a series of large zinc-plated transfer beams atop a 4-level sandstone-clad podium (upon which Governor Macquarie Tower also sits).
 This maximises views, and hence rentals, for all levels.
 Opinion, however, is mixed on how well this massive 10-storey base contributes to the building's relationship with the street.

 The façade is of grey granite and glass used to achieve an expensive and highly detailed finish.
 The steel-bladed roof features have been dubbed the milk-crate.

-At 227 m, it is the third tallest building in the city by roof height and sixth by architectural height, although the taller MLC Centre and World Tower are both only fractionally taller at 228 m.
+At 227 m, it is the seventh tallest building in the city by roof height and eleventh by architectural height, although the taller 25 Martin Place and World Tower are both only fractionally taller at 228 m.
 When measured to the tip of the building's antenna, it stands at a height of 254 m, although this measurement is deemed unofficial as antennas are excluded from official heights as per the CTBUH's measurement standards.
 It is arguably the most visually dominating building on the Sydney CBD skyline.
 From many prominent angles, and significantly from most Sydney Harbour viewpoints, it appears as the tallest building on the skyline by a large margin; however, this is perspective illusion.

 Governor Macquarie Tower

 Governor Macquarie Tower stands at 41 stories and is adjacent and south of Governor Phillip Tower.
 It has identical façade treatments but its form and massing are significantly different with no dramatic roof structure, and it has staggered, rather than sheer lines.
-The primary tenant is the New South Wales Government including the Premier's Office.
+The primary tenant is Minter Ellison.
 It occupies the site of the former Legal & General building which at the time was the tallest building to have been demolished in Sydney.

 The main entry to both buildings is from Farrer Place.
 They share a large and impressive foyer, which links the two buildings and provides another entrance from Phillip Street.